raoulsson/csvlineparser/README.md

 ## Installation

-    Clone and run 'make init'
+    Clone and run 'make init'.
+Or pip install csvlineparser should work as well...